Tehaapapa II: Queen regnant

-Twenty year later, a new civil war deposed her husband in 1868.
-She succeeded him and took the reign name of Teha'apapa II.
+Maerehia took the reign name of Teha'apapa II.

-In 1890, she accepted the French protectorate on her kingdom.
-She died among her family in 1893.
-Her granddaughter succeeded her under the name of Te-ha'apapa III.
+In 1890, she accepted the French protectorate on her kingdom and died among her family in 1893.
+Her granddaughter Teriinavahoroa succeeded her under the name of Teha'apapa III.

 Marriage and issue

-She married in 1840 Chief Ari'imate of Té-faré-ri-i, and had twelve children:
+She married in 1838 Chief Ari'imate of Tefarerii, and had twelve children, two of whom died at a young age :